 - Have you set money aside for trips?
 If not, do you need to hold off and do this first?

-- What do you have a membership or reciprocity or pass to save money?
+- Do you have a membership reciprocity pass to save money?

-- Do you have plane miles or hotel points saved?
+- Have you saved up plane miles or hotel points?